cdmuir/tealeaves/README.md

 -----------------------

 In the previous two examples, I used the `tleaf` function to solve for a single parameter set.
-In most cases, you'll want to solve for many parameter sets.
+In most cases, you’ll want to solve for many parameter sets.
 The function `tleaves` generalizes `tleaf` and makes it easy to solve for multiple parameter sets using the same argument structure.
 All you need to do is specify multiple values for one or more